seqan/seqan3/doc/tutorial/search/index.md

 Any hit configuration element is appended to the error configuration by using the `|`-operator:
 \snippet doc/tutorial/search/search_small_snippets.cpp hit_best

+If you want to choose the hit strategy at runtime you can also use the dynamic configuration `seqan3::search_cfg::hit`.

 The `seqan3::search_cfg::strata` configuration element needs an additional parameter:
 \snippet doc/tutorial/search/search_small_snippets.cpp hit_strata